glossarysh/glossarysh.github.io/_topic/open-source-software.markdown

 ---
 layout: topic
 title: "Open Source Software"
-snippet: "Open Source Software is software where the code that creates it is publicly available."
+description: "Open Source Software is software where the code that creates it is publicly available."
 website: ""
 ---